 The busiest season stretches from spring (when college students descend en masse from neighboring states for spring break and a lot of raucous partying) to summer (when families and others come for the warm gulf waters and beautiful beaches).
 Come before mid-March, when the temperatures can still be chilly and definitely not conducive to water activities, or after Labor Day until mid-October, when the water is still warm and inviting, and you will find a much quieter vacation destination.

 Cabanas, umbrellas, sailboats, WaveRunners, and floats are available from any of dozens of vendors along the beach.
 To get an aerial view, for about $30 you can strap yourself beneath a parachute and go parasailing as you're towed aloft behind a speedboat a few hundred yards offshore.
-And St. Andrews State Park, at the southeast end of the beaches, is treasured by locals and visitors alike.
-The incredible white sands, navigable waterways, and plentiful marine life that once attracted Spanish conquistadors today draw invaders of the vacationing kind—namely families, the vast majority of whom hail from nearby Georgia and Alabama.
+St. Andrews State Park, on the southeast end of the beaches, is treasured by locals and visitors alike.
+Camp Helen State Park, on the northwest end of the beaches, is a popular wedding venue with an incredible beach.
+The beautiful white sands, navigable waterways, and plentiful marine life that once attracted Spanish conquistadors today draw invaders of the vacationing kind—namely families, the vast majority of whom hail from nearby Georgia and Alabama.
 When coming here, be sure to set your sights for Panama City Beach.
 Panama City is its beachless inland cousin.